Code switching revisited: Low-overhead magic state preparation using color codes: Protocol

 \subsection{Preparation of $|\bar{+}\rangle$ for qRM code}

 The most involved part of our protocol is the preparation of the $|\bar{+}\rangle$ for the qRM code.
-At a high level, our approach prepares the logical $|\bar{+}\rangle$ state using the method in Ref.~\cite{Butt2024}, followed by a flag-based error detection~\cite{Yoder2017,Chao2018,Chao2018a,Reichardt2020}.
-Our flag-based error detection scheme employs the scheme of Ref.~\cite{Chao2018}, which is appropriated to the qRM code.
+At a high level, our approach prepares the logical $|\bar{+}\rangle$ state using the encoding method of Ref.~\cite{Butt2024}, followed by an adapted version of flag-based error detection~\cite{Yoder2017,Chao2018,Chao2018a,Reichardt2020}.
+Our adapted flag-based error detection scheme employs a scheme inspired by Ref.~\cite{Chao2018}, which is appropriately modified to the qRM code.

 The first step of this protocol is described in Fig.~\ref{fig:init_plus_state}.
-The final verification step measures the logical $\bar{X}$ operator and uses an ancilla qubit acting as flag, detecting all uncorrectable weight-$2$ $Z$-errors originating from a single $Z$-error.
+The final verification step measures the logical $\bar{X}$ operator and uses an ancilla qubit acting as a flag, detecting all uncorrectable weight-$2$ $Z$ errors originating from a single $Z$ error.

-At this point, the state prepared may have additional $X$-errors.
-If we do not correct them, they will propagate through the transversal $T$-gate to a $XS$-error, which will lead to an error in the final measurement $M_{\bar{X}}$ of the qRM code.
+At this point, the state prepared may have additional $X$ errors.
+If we do not correct them, they will propagate through the transversal $T$ gate to a $XS$ error, which will lead to an error in the final measurement $M_{\bar{X}}$ of the qRM code.
 In order to mitigate this effect, one must measure the $Z$-type syndromes.
 Such measurements should be chosen carefully.
-If we were to measure each $Z$-type syndrome using the standard approach (i.e., using a single ancilla and $4$ CNOTs), a single fault can propagate to weight-2 errors in the data block.
+If we were to measure each $Z$-type syndrome using the standard approach (i.e., using a single ancilla and four CNOTs), a single fault can propagate to weight-2 errors in the data block.